ACINQ/eclair/source/index.html.md

 Get a new on-chain address from the wallet, this can be used to deposit funds that will later be used to fund channels.
-The API is only available with the bitcoin-core watcher type, and the resulting addresses depend on the configured address-type in bitcoin.conf.
+The API is only available with the bitcoin-core watcher type, and the resulting addresses depend on the configured address-type in `bitcoin.conf`.

 ### HTTP Request